Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### JumpIf

+1. Pops an integer `destination` from the data stack.
-Pops an integer `destination`, then a boolean `cond` from the data stack.
-If `cond` is false, do nothing.
-If `cond` is true, set program counter to `destination`.
-Fail if `destination` is negative, if `destination` is greater than the length of the current program.
+2. Pops a boolean `cond` from the data stack.
+3. If `cond` is false, do nothing.
+4. If `cond` is true, set program counter to `destination`.
+5. Fail if `destination` is negative.
+6. Fail if `destination` is greater than the length of the current program.

 ## Stack operations